supabase-community/postgres_lsp/README.md

 ## Status

-🚧 This is in active development and is only ready for experimental use.
+🚧 This is in active development and is only ready for collaborators.
+The majority of work is still ahead, but we've verified that the approach works.
+We're making this public so that we can develop it in the open with input from the community.

 ## Features